 Iwakiyama Shrine, established in the late 8th century, is located at the southeast foot of Mt.
 Iwaki.
 The shrine and Mt.
 Iwaki are places of worship for the guardian deity of agriculture and fisheries.

-Throughout its 1,200 years of history, the shrine has endured all weather conditions and has been rebuilt a couple of times.
+Throughout its 1,200-year history, the shrine has endured all weather conditions and been rebuilt a couple of times.
 But even so, some buildings we see today are over 400 years old!

 This red worship hall (社殿) is also known as Oku no Nikkō (奥の日光).
-How the building was designed, and the intricate details especially resemble the Nikkō Tōshō-gū (日光東照宮) in Tochigi prefecture.
+The building was designed, and its intricate details, especially, resemble those of the Nikkō Tōshō-gū (日光東照宮) in Tochigi Prefecture.
 Unsurprisingly, the worship hall and a couple of gates are designated National Important Cultural Artifacts.

 Ancient cedar groves line the pass leading to the worship hall.
 The solemn but relaxing atmosphere surrounding the shrine will ease the stress of the day-to-day hustle.